Thyroid Foundation of Canada Research Award

 Proposals will be evaluated on the following criteria:

-The recipient is required to provide after 10 and 22 months:
+The recipient is required to provide after 12 months:

-- A brief summary of the project and what has been accomplished to date as well as a timeline for future plans
+- a brief summary of the project and what has been accomplished to date

-Additionally, upon completion of the project, the recipient is required to give a presentation on the project at the Thyroid Foundation of Canada’s Annual General Meeting (travel to be covered by TFC).
+Additionally, upon completion of the project, the recipient is required to give a presentation on the project for the Thyroid Foundation of Canada at their request.
 The recipient is also encouraged to submit an abstract to the Diabetes Canada/CSEM Professional Conference.

 - The Thyroid Foundation of Canada precludes the use of the grant funds for any research involving animal models.